frie321984/Watchy_GSR/README.md

 ### Not VSCode

-start container by yourself using Dockerfile in .devcontainer and then use platformio CLI
+start container by yourself using Dockerfile in .devcontainer and then use platformio CLI:

-i have no experience here but I'm sure it's possible ;)
+Example for watchy v3:

+platformio run --environment watchy-v3